 Contact San: sandra at blissfultimes.ca

 Sandra is a writer, filmmaker and interdisciplinary artist.
+She recently completed a four-part series on criticism of D/deaf and disabled arts, 'Quality' and the Marginalised Artist (Disability Arts Online).
 Sandra is co-editor, with Khairani Barokka and Daniel Sluman, of the anthology Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches, UK, 2017).
 She has published widely, including three books of poetry in Toronto.
 Manchester's Comma Press recently published Sandra's short stories in several anthologies, Thought X: Fictions and Hypotheticals, Protest!
 Stories of Resistance, and The Mirror in the Mirror.
 Sandra's live short story with film, Equivalence, was featured on the big screen/stage at Edinburgh Filmhouse in 2017 and Barbican (Transpose) in 2016.

 Besides publishing stories and poetry, Sandra directs short DIY documentaries and experimental poetry films.
 In 2016-17, she was commissioned to co-create five new short docs and a curated playlist as part of Disability Arts Online's Viewfinder project, in collaboration with Lisa Mattocks and SICK!
 Festival.
 She also co-made four short films (three in BSL) with Ania Urbanowska.
 Sandra curates many events, including Scotland's accessible queer and trans arts project, Cachín Cachán Cachunga!
-Most recently, she programmed the first widely-accessible film programme at BFI Flare, featuring LGBTQ+ disabled and D/deaf filmmakers and performers.
+Most recently, she has programmed widely-accessible film screenings featuring LGBTQ+ disabled and D/deaf filmmakers and performers at Glasgow Short Film Festival (with Oska Bright's Matthew Hellett), BFI Flare and Edinburgh Filmhouse.

 Disability Arts Online, June 2017: History into Fiction: From Blind Asylums, to Glasgow Strikes and Riots (including Jujitsu Suffragettes!), to The 1920 Blind March